govert-overgaauw/rust-efivar-browser/README.md

 # rust-efivar-browser
-ncurses like application to browse to your systems UEFI variables
+ncurses like application to browse to your systems UEFI variables , written in rust.